yueyu1030/COSINE/README.md

 ## Citation

-Please cite the following paper if you are using our datasets/tool.
+Please cite the following paper if you find our datasets/tool are useful.
 Thanks!

 ```
 @article{yu2020finetuning,